Generative Predictive Control: Flow Matching Policies for Dynamic and Difficult-to-Demonstrate Tasks: Conclusion

 \section{Conclusion}

 We introduced generative predictive control (GPC), a framework for learning flow matching policies on dynamic tasks that are easy to simulate but difficult to demonstrate.
 GPC leverages tight connections between generative modeling and sampling-based predictive control to generate training data for supervised learning without expert demonstrations.
 We showed how warm-started GPC policies enable real-time high-frequency control, ensuring temporal consistency via warm-starts.
-Future work will focus on validating the GPC framework on hardware, incorporating value function learning, and training generalist multi-task policies.
+GPC may offer a path toward including dynamic and difficult-to-demonstrate tasks in a generalist policy or large behavior model that combines data from many tasks \cite{black2024pi_0, lbm, team2025gemini}.
+Future work will focus on validating the GPC framework on hardware, incorporating value function learning, and training multi-task policies.